silverbulletmd/silverbullet/docs/Page Picker.md

 # Keyboard shortcuts
 * `Enter`: selects the highlighted page from the list and navigate there.
 If that page is marked with “Create page” it will create that page.
-* `Shift-Enter`: navigate to the page entered in as the filter phrase.
+* `Shift-Enter`: navigate to the page entered in as the filter phrase, creating it if it doesn't already exist.
+Does nothing in the Document picker or in anchor mode, where new items can't be created this way.
 * `Space`: with an empty filter phrase will attempt to do something intelligent:
   * If the currently opened page is nested in a [[Folder|folder]], it will auto complete the current folder name in its place.
   * If the currently opened page name starts with an emoji, it will complete that emoji in its place.
   * Otherwise, it will complete the full page name of the currently open page.
+* Typing `$` at the start of the filter phrase switches to [[Markdown/Anchor|anchor]] navigation
 * `ArrowUp`/`ArrowDown`: move up and down the highlighted page list
 * `PageUp`/`PageDown`: move up and down 5 entries in the page list in one go
 * `Home`: moves to the start of the list